digicert/trustedge/examples/pqc-demo/README.md

 > **Note:** Generation of ML-DSA certificate using TrustEdge and copying it to Broker in next Steps 3 to 5 are automated in [certGeneration.sh](https://github.com/digicert/trustedge/blob/master/examples/pqc-demo/keyCert.sh).
 Skip to Step 6 if you choose to run the script.

 ### Step 3: Generate ML-DSA Certificates
 Follow the instructions to generate self-signed ML-DSA certificates.
-CSR content samples are [given below](#notes)
+CSR content samples are [given below](#notes).
+The CSR files in the following commands `ca_csr.cnf` and `server_csr.cnf` should be stored at '/etc/digicert/keystore/conf/'

 ```bash
 suod trustedge certificate -a QS -g MLDSA_44 -o CA.key -x CA.crt -i ca_csr.cnf -da 3651